This is article #16 out of 50 in The Startup Marketing Playbook.

 In an early stage marketing team that supports a growing sales team, there likely isn’t a separate “sales operations” function.
 Managing the infrastructure and intake of data often falls on the marketing team.
 For example, the sales team goes to a conference and comes back with a list of leads that need to be nurtured.
 How do those leads end up in the CRM and marketing automation system, enrolled in the right nurture campaign and tagged with the right field values (e.g. persona and lifecycle stage)?

-While it sounds like a simply process, there are so many opportunities to make a mistake when importing data.
+While it sounds like a simple process, there are many opportunities to make a mistake when importing data.
 To ensure it gets done right, let’s break down that process, step by step: